What types of orders are there? How long do they last?

 There are two types of orders: a temporary order and an extended order.

-Extended orders can only be granted after the abuser has been given notice of the court hearing and a hearing takes place in which you and the abuser each have an opportunity to present evidence and tell your different sides of the story.1 You may want to have a lawyer represent you at this hearing, especially if you think the abuser will have one.
+An extended order lasts for up to two years.4 Extended orders can only be granted after the abuser has been given notice of the court hearing and a hearing takes place in which you and the abuser each have an opportunity to present evidence and tell your different sides of the story.1 You may want to have a lawyer represent you at this hearing, especially if you think the abuser will have one.
 For free and paid legal services, go to our NV Finding a Lawyer page.
-An extended order lasts for up to one year.4

 1 N.R.S. § 200.591(3)

 4 N.R.S. § 200.594(3)